Creative and digital

 - 24,674 people work in the ICT industry

-The importance of the City's creative industries and digital economy is increasingly being recognised for its contribution to a vibrant and diverse city that embraces culture and recreation.
+The importance of the City's creative industries and digital economy is increasingly being recognised for its contribution to a vibrant and diverse city.

 The creative economy and the digital economy are transforming how we work, live and play demonstrated by the size and growth of these important industries within the City of Sydney.